iLVL-Key/FFXI/addons/VanaPad/readme.md

 ## Commands
 All commands must be preceded with `//vanapad` or `//vp` (ex: `//vp show`)
 - `show/hide` - Show/hide the VanaPad window
+- `copy/c` - Copy the current note to the clipboard.
-- `edit/e` - Edit the current note
+- `edit/e` - Edit the current note.
+- `delete/d` - Delete the current note.
 - `title/t` - Add a custom title to the current note.
  - `help` - Display a list of commands and addon info.